Zadigo/django_mcp/django_mcp/resources/models/introduction.md

 There’s also a set of common arguments available to all field types.
 All are optional.
 They’re fully explained in the [reference](https://docs.djangoproject.com/en/6.0/ref/models/fields/#common-model-field-options), but here’s a quick summary of the most often-used ones:

-[`<span tts-paragraph-index="183"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">null`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.null "django.db.models.Field.null")If `True`, Django will store empty values as `NULL` in the database.
+[`null`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.null "django.db.models.Field.null")If `True`, Django will store empty values as `NULL` in the database.
 Default is `False`.

-[`<span tts-paragraph-index="185"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">blank`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.blank "django.db.models.Field.blank")If `True`, the field is allowed to be blank.
+[`blank`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.blank "django.db.models.Field.blank")If `True`, the field is allowed to be blank.
 Default is `False`.

 Note that this is different than [`null`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.null "django.db.models.Field.null"). [`null`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.null "django.db.models.Field.null") is purely database-related, whereas [`blank`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.blank "django.db.models.Field.blank") is validation-related.
 If a field has [`blank=True`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.blank "django.db.models.Field.blank"), form validation will allow entry of an empty value.
 If a field has [`blank=False`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.blank "django.db.models.Field.blank"), the field will be required.

-[`<span tts-paragraph-index="188"><span class="tts-paragraph-player"><span class="tts-circle"><span class="tts-paragraph-player-button tts-play-icon" title="Lecture/Pause">choices`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.choices "django.db.models.Field.choices")A [sequence](https://docs.python.org/3/glossary.html#term-sequence "(in Python v3.14)") of 2-value tuples, a [mapping](https://docs.python.org/3/glossary.html#term-mapping "(in Python v3.14)"), an [enumeration type](https://docs.djangoproject.com/en/6.0/ref/models/fields/#field-choices-enum-types), or a callable (that expects no arguments and returns any of the previous formats), to use as choices for this field.
+[`choices`](https://docs.djangoproject.com/en/6.0/ref/models/fields/#django.db.models.Field.choices "django.db.models.Field.choices")A [sequence](https://docs.python.org/3/glossary.html#term-sequence "(in Python v3.14)") of 2-value tuples, a [mapping](https://docs.python.org/3/glossary.html#term-mapping "(in Python v3.14)"), an [enumeration type](https://docs.djangoproject.com/en/6.0/ref/models/fields/#field-choices-enum-types), or a callable (that expects no arguments and returns any of the previous formats), to use as choices for this field.
 If this is given, the default form widget will be a select box instead of the standard text field and will limit choices to the choices given.

 A choices list looks like this: